Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 This plugin allows you to create inline spoilers and spoiler blocks with title and extendable body.
 And the below shows what Spoiler looks like in ReMoods:

-Let's take a look to the spoiler block:
+Let's take a look at the spoiler block:

 ![Screenshot 2022-09-25 233436](https://user-images.githubusercontent.com/110529913/192151983-f7da56cc-add8-4638-9224-60abeb4894c7.png)

 ### Hints

-ReMoods has been created 4 more custom styles that you can use within the Spoiler block for advanced use:
+ReMoods has created 4 more custom styles that you can use within the Spoiler block for advanced use:

 1. Spoiler Block > Span
 2. Spoiler Block > List